Math-Man/PhonemeClassification/README.md

 # PhonemeClassification
-This is the final project of my 4th year university course: "Introduction to Speech and Language Processing" Course.
+This is the final project of our 4th year university course: "Introduction to Speech and Language Processing" Course.